MozeBaltyk/mozebaltyk.github.io/content/posts/own-your-state/index.md

           tofu apply terraform.tfplan
 ```

 Doing so, I was able to pass the state throught the different jobs in my pipeline.
-Instead of doing one big job with all the step, I found this solution more elegent.
+Instead of doing one big job with all the steps, I found this solution more elegant.

 ## The full Pipeline